 3 – Lighten the load

 Keep the load at 10-15% or less of the child’s bodyweight.
 Carry only those items that are required for the day.
 Organize the contents of the backpack by placing the heaviest items closest to the back.
 Some students have two sets of books so as not to have to carry the heavy books to and from school.
+A backpack with wheels can also help if the child has to carry greater than 15% of their bodyweight.

 Feel free to stop by any of our clinics, at any time, with your child and their backpack and one of our therapists can show you the proper way to fit your child’s backpack.